-I am a passionate and experienced counsellor, specialising in work with young people, adults and clients with neuro-diversities.
+I am a passionate and experienced counsellor, specialising in work with young people.
 I hope that if we talk or meet, you experience me as a down to earth, open and caring person that never undermines you or how you view the world.

 As well as being a counsellor, I’m a human being and I bring my authentic self to each session.
 I have valuable life experiences that have led to me pursuing my career in counselling.
 These experiences – both positive and negative – ground me and offer me unique perspective and understanding when working with clients.

 After qualifying from the University of Strathclyde with a Postgraduate Diploma in Counselling and Psychotherapy, my journey led me to undertake further training in therapeutic work with Children and Young People.
 I also have further qualifications that allow me to work online which can help to break down barriers to the accessibility of my service.